-Although the Company prospects and outlook are anticipated to be favorable for 2021, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
+Although the Company's prospects and outlook are anticipated to be favorable for the remainder of 2021 and 2022, investing in our securities involves risk and careful consideration should be made before deciding to purchase our securities.
 There are many risks that affect our business and results of operations, some of which are beyond our control and unexpected macro events can have a severe impact on the business.